AdriaPadilla/InstaloaderScripts/README.md

 **Make it work**

-You have to modify lines 22 and 23
+Range of dates: You have to modify lines 22 and 23

 ```python
 SINCE = datetime(2019, 12, 19) # Recent Date / format = (yyyy, mm, dd)
 UNTIL = datetime(2019, 9, 1) # Oldest Date / format = (yyyy, mm, dd)
 ```

-In line 79 you can place the hastags to capture.
+Where to place the hashtags to capture: In line 79 you can place the hastags to capture.
 Use single hashtag or a list, separated by comas.
 No hashtag simbol is needed.

 ```python
 hashtag_list = ['hastag_1', 'hashtag_2', 'hastahag_n']